SNU-HCIL/2019-Winter-Seminar/README.md

 **This is a seminar for Master's students in [SNU-HCIL](http://hcil.snu.ac.kr).**

 Being HCI researchers, we often encounter research topics which involves qualitative research methods.
 However, compared to quantitative analysis, how to conduct qualitative research is not well known to students.
-This seminar aims to help students learn it by doing 2-months toy projects.
-This includes:
+This seminar aims to help students learn it by performing 2-month long group projects.
+The projects will include:

 * Formal interview and user study (e.g., building questionaire, how to record it)
 * Qualitative analysis (e.g., coding, thematic analysis)